 - The General English Program (GEP) offers 8 levels from Beginner to Advanced.
-Student class level is based on a placement test and/or academic counseling. - The Cambridge Program requires a minimum score of 45% on the Entrance Test or successfully passing the next lowest Cambridge exam within two years to be considered an automatic placement. - The Cambridge Young Learners of English Program and Cambridge Teen Learners of English Program do not require a minimum level of English.
+Student class level is based on a placement test and/or academic advising. - The Cambridge FCE & CAE Program requires a minimum score of 45% on the Entrance Test or successfully passing the next lowest Cambridge exam within two years to be considered an automatic placement. - The Cambridge Young Learners of English Program and Cambridge Teen Learners of English Program do not require a minimum level of English.

-Global Village Hawaii enrollment is open year round for all courses except for the Cambridge FCE & CAE, and Cambridge YLE & TLE Programs.
+Global Village Hawaii has open enrollment year round for all courses except for the Cambridge FCE & CAE, and Cambridge YLE & TLE Programs.
 Global Village Hawaii students are allowed a maximum of 36 months of instruction.